777arc/PySDR/content/cyclostationary.rst

    :target: ../_images/scf_freq_smoothing_ofdm.svg
    :alt: SCF of OFDM using the Frequency Smoothing Method (FSM)

-Note the horizontal line torwards the top, indicating there is a low cyclic frequency.
+Note the horizontal line towards the top, indicating there is a low cyclic frequency.
 Zooming into the lower cyclic frequencies, we can clearly see the cyclic frequency corresponding to the OFDM symbol length (alpha = 0.0125).
 Not sure why we only get a spike at 2x, and not 1x or 3x or 4x...
 Even dropping the resolution by another 10x doesn't show anything else besides the 2x, if anyone knows feel free to use the "Suggest an Edit" link at the bottom of this page.

 .. image:: ../_images/scf_freq_smoothing_ofdm_zoomed_in.svg
    :align: center